-Grapevine, Texas lawsuit
+Grapevine, Texas slip and fall lawsuit

 In Sandoval, the plaintiff Vilma Sandoval entered the store one morning.
 While passing the Starbucks at the front of the store she slipped and fell.
 Sandoval claimed she slipped on wet flooring.
 Target presented evidence that after she fell the floor appeared dry.
 A nearby employee stated he saw her shoe come off and that is what caused her to trip and fall.
 The court held the plaintiff failed to present sufficient evidence that a condition of the property caused her injury.
 It granted Target summary judgment.